 Nearly half of all pregnant women gain more than the recommended amount of weight during pregnancy, according to the

-The consequences of keeping this excess weight include:
+The consequences of keeping on some of this extra weight after pregnancy include:

 The following list provides evidence-based tips to help you lose the extra pounds.

-Despite what many women's magazines and celebrity stories would have you believe, losing weight after pregnancy can take time.
+Despite what magazines and celebrity stories would have you believe, losing weight after pregnancy takes time.

-Depending on how much weight you gained during pregnancy, it is realistic to expect that over one to two years you may lose around 10 pounds (4.5 kg).
+Depending on how much weight you gained during pregnancy, it is realistic to expect that over the next 1 to 2 years you could lose around 10 pounds (4.5 kg).
 If you gained more weight, you may find you end up a few pounds heavier than you were pre-pregnancy.

-Of course, with good diet and exercise, you should be able to achieve any level of weight loss that you desire.
+Of course, with a good eating plan and exercise, you should be able to achieve any healthy level of weight loss that your doctor gives the thumbs up.